One of the finest thatch palm forests is found on West Caicos.

 Due to our low elevations and extensive

-tidal marine wetlands, there’s a plethora of fascinating transitional landscapes and terrains to discover between the ocean and our inland tropical dry forest, several of which are globally unique.
+tidal marine wetlands, there’s a plethora of fascinating transitional landscapes and terrains to discover between the ocean and our inland tropical dry forest, and several of these eco-systems are globally unique.

 sinkholes and caves.